-Written by Amy Hamilton Brown, relational skills trainer with THRIVEtoday, Journey Group Director with Deeper Walk, and Director of Development with Alive & Well.
-Amy wrote Relational Skills in the Bible with Chris Coursey, as well as the Journey Group curriculum.
+Amy Brown is a relational skills trainer with THRIVEtoday, Journey Group Director with Deeper Walk, and Director of Development with Alive & Well.
+Amy co-wrote Relational Skills in the Bible with Chris Coursey, as well as the Journey Group curriculum.
 Her heart is to see people connect deeply with Jesus in a way that displays His beauty and love.

 One day my daughter Olivia was telling me a very involved story about her day at work; it seemed she had felt every known emotion and encountered many unreasonable people.
 As this marathon story drew to a close, my daughter burst out laughing and said, “Mom!
 I love to make my stories as long as possible because your face is so expressive when you are listening!”
 She then proceeded to show me the many expressions I’d had on my face as she was talking.
 We laughed together about her playful game, and I’ve thought about it many times since.
 It always brings a smile to my face.